kenken64/iot-door-sensor/README.md

 ## Start Door Sensor Worker Engine to poll door's state
 Worker consumes the job from the delegator to check the door sensors and send out notification via SMS/WhatsApp/Email.

-Each worker is configured with its own designated door sensor auth key.
+Each worker is configured with its own designated door sensor's blynk auth key.
 Refer to the server/worker-config.json

 ```
 [